Skip to content

 ...

-You can import modules using import (local filesystem) or netImport (remote modules).
-For instance, try importing the language module provided with the standard library.
+For instance, try importing the language module lang.ms provided with the standard library.

 > let lang = import("ms/lib/lang.ms")